vantrinh7/IceCreamShop/README.md

 # Ice Cream Shop

-Ice Cream Shop is a game that allows users to design their own ice cream, consume the ice cream and serve ice cream orders in a virtual shop.
-The program creates a game in which user prepares ice cream according to a list of orders (left column) and serves the ice cream as fast as possible.
-User can add any of the four flavors using "Strawberry", "Green tea", "Burnt caramel" and "Raspberry" buttons.
+Ice Cream Shop is a game that allows users to design their own ice cream, consume the ice cream, and serve ice cream orders in a virtual shop.
+In the game, user prepares ice cream according to a list of orders and serves the ice cream as fast as possible.

+First, add any of the four flavors using "Strawberry", "Green tea", "Burnt caramel" and "Raspberry" buttons.
 When clicking on "Eat the top scoop" button, the top scoop will be removed.

 <br>